web3wagers/gostarkme/.github/ISSUE_TEMPLATE/odhack_issue_template.md

 ---
-name: Feature request
+name: ODHack Issue
-about: Suggest an idea for this project
+about: Issue that will be solved during an ODHack
 title: ''
 labels: ''
 assignees: ''